larina3315/personal-stuff/videogame-modlists/rimworld.md

 - Just Put It Over There
 - Replace Stuff
 - Blueprints
-- Bulk Stonecutting
+- Bulk Stonecutting/Stonecutting Extended
 - More Planning/Planning Extended
 - Defensive Positions
-- Pharmacist
+- Pharmacist/Choose Your Medicine (*Pharmacist is outdated, there are 1.4 forks)
 - Research Tree

 # Content mods